 You have to accept that you can't run a work from home business and be a full-time mother/father.
 You can't work full-time hours at your home business and do justice to your kids.
 Figure out how much time you can actually work and arrange child care for your kids while you're working.

 Some home-based business owners work only when their kids are in school and/or in bed.
 If you can only work three hours a day, so be it.
 You can get a lot accomplished in 15 hours a week if you have that time to work on your home business free of interruptions.

 If you have a spouse, you may be able to spell each other off and arrange your schedules so that one of you minds the kids at certain times.
 You may be able to trade child care with other parents.
 Or you may have to pay for child care, either in or out of your home.
 But if you can possibly afford it, the increase in productivity when you work at your home business will be well worth it.

 4) Set business ground rules and share them with your kids.

-5) Include your kids in your home business.
+5) Include your kids in your work from home business.

-6) Find creative ways to combine your home-based business and your kids.
+6) Find creative ways to combine your work from home business and your kids.

 If the client is agreeable, for example, you could hold a business meeting at MacDonald's, for instance, or some other restaurant that has a play area for kids.
 If a client is coming to meet with you in your home, perhaps she could bring her children so your kids could play together while you meet.
 Take your kids with you when you go to buy more office supplies or run other business-related errands.